TancrediZini/SoapySDR-SoapyRemote/DNCS_2nd_project.md

 ```

-## SoapySDR and SoapyRemoteSDR installation
+## SoapySDR installation

-To install SoapySDR on the server i followed the build guide on the GitHub [wiki](https://github.com/pothosware/SoapySDR/wiki/BuildGuide).
+To install SoapySDR on the server and on the client I followed the [Build Guide](https://github.com/pothosware/SoapySDR/wiki/BuildGuide) on the GitHub.

 ### This is the output of the `SoapySDRUtil --info` command on the server